-✓ Hospitality and symbolic seasonal Gifts, where these are a cultural practice and the gift is of low value.

-Gifts with a value, set by the Group, of €70 or more may only be accepted by an employee or given by an employee to a third party with the express prior authorisation of the employee's management, which may decide to set a different amount.

-- √ ordinary and occasional meals with a business partner of a reasonable amount - ✓ The aim of these is to allow participants to discuss professional matters, as relatives are not invited. - ✓ gifts in the form of small promotional items, e.g. pens, USB sticks, bags with the Company's logo, or other such items - ✓ invitations to cultural, sporting or social events authorised by the Company, e.g. plays or concerts as part of a public relations and marketing exercise, where the invited partner must be accompanied by at least one employee with whom they have a business relationship comite-ethique@notification-highco.com
+- Gifts in the form of small promotional items, e.g. pens, USB sticks, bags with the Company's logo, or other such items - Symbolic seasonal Gifts, where these are a cultural practice and the gift is of low value - Gifts with a unit value, set by the Group, of €80 or more may only be accepted by an employee or given by an employee to a third party with the express prior authorisation of the employee's management, which may decide to set a different amount. - Ordinary and occasional meals with a business partner of a reasonable amount, the aim of which is to allow participants to discuss professional matters, as relatives are not invited - Invitations of reasonable value, to cultural, sporting or social events, e.g. plays or concerts as part of a public relations and marketing exercise, where the invited partner must be accompanied by at least one employee with whom they have a business relationship.

-Any request for or offer of a bribe or illicit payment and, more generally, any unacceptable Gift or invitation to Hospitality, must be expressly rejected and immediately reported to the Group Ethics Committee at the following address:
+Any request for or offer of a bribe or illicit payment and, more generally, any unacceptable Gift or invitation to Hospitality, must be expressly rejected and immediately reported to the management or to the Group Ethics Committee at the following address: